ajmck/feed-django/README.md

 Text posts, comments, votes, and that's it.

-This also doubles as a research project for SURV319 Geospatial Analysis and Programming; By adding a location to a post, we can answer some important questions.
-Which street has better banter, Castle or Hyde?
+This also doubles as a research project for SURV319 Geospatial Analysis and Programming; by adding a location to a post, we can answer some important questions.
+Which street has better chat, Castle or Hyde?
 Is AskOtago most active during a long lecture?
 Is everything on this site fabricated in the Critic office?